 Born in 1938, Murray grew up in a one such rural location, and the proximity to Australia’s wilderness imbued him with a love of nature that is also evident in his verse.
 Murray published his first solo poetry collection, The Weatherboard Cathedral, in 1969, while his latest, Waiting for the Past, was published in 2015.

 Oodgeroo Noonuccal was born in 1920, and named Kathleen.
-Her father belonged to the Noonuccal people, the traditional inhabitants of Minjerribah, and worked for the Queensland Government as part of a poorly paid Aboriginal workforce.
+Her father belonged to the Noonuccal people, the traditional inhabitants of Minjerribah.
+He worked for the Queensland Government as part of a poorly paid Aboriginal workforce.
 His campaigning for better conditions for his fellow workers would have a lasting impact on Noonuccal’s life and work.

-She didn’t start writing verse until she was in her forties, having spent her career thus far in secretarial and domestic service roles while raising her children.
+She didn’t start writing verse until she was in her forties.
+She’d spent her career thus far in secretarial and domestic service roles while raising her children.
 Her first collection, We Are Going, was published in 1964.
-By all accounts it was a publishing sensation, selling more than 10,000 copies – a volume rarely achieved for a poetry book.
+By all accounts it was a publishing sensation.
+It sold more than 10,000 copies – a volume rarely achieved for a poetry book – establishing her as one of the best Australian poets in her lifetime.

 In her verse, Noonuccal engages with her Aboriginal heritage and the political imperatives of Aboriginal rights, social justice and conservationism.